PSRben/Ada3D/README.md

+# Ada3D
+- Code for the paper: "Adaptive 3D Convolution for Remote Sensing Image Fusion", IEEE TIP, 2026.

+- First application of adaptive 3D convolution in image fusion.

+- State-of-the-art (SOTA) performance in pansharpening, hyper-spectral pansharpening, and HISR tasks.

+# Paper
-# Adaptive 3D Convolution for Remote Sensing Image Fusion (Ada3D)
+- For a detailed understanding of our method, please refer to the paper: [Adaptive 3D Convolution for Remote Sensing Image Fusion](https://arxiv.org/abs/2605.09455).
+- This paper has been published in the IEEE Transactions on Image Processing (TIP).

 # Get Started
 ## Datasets